User Manual

 Selecting objects · Traversing the object hierarchy · Creating and inserting new objects · Getting and setting object properties · Tags and their methods

-After studying you find two methods: GetActiveObject() and GetActiveObjects().
+You click "+ Add question" and type "How do I get the currently selected object?" linked to "Selecting objects".
+After studying, you find two methods: GetActiveObject() and GetActiveObjects().
 The original question is now too vague.
 You add a sharper one: "When do I use GetActiveObject() vs GetActiveObjects()?"
-You then drag the old question onto the new one.
-The confirmation modal appears.
-You confirm.
-The old question's text appears as a strikethrough inside the new one.
+You drag the old question onto the new one, confirm the merge, and the old text appears as a strikethrough inside the new one.

 Depth check responses